ld-agent/ld-agent-spec/README.md

 ## Overview

-This repository contains the official plugin specification for **ld-agent** - a dynamic linker for agentic AI systems.
-Just as `ld-so` discovers, loads, and links shared objects at runtime, ld-agent discovers, loads, and links AI capabilities at runtime to create composable AI systems.
+This repository contains the official plugin specification for **ld-agent**.

 ## What's in this Repository